The following Terms and Conditions apply to the use of this Web site as well as all transactions conducted through the site.

 Refund Policy

 There will be no refunds provided after the purchase of any course or membership.
-The American Caregiver Association will also not provide any refunds to any individual or organization who has received or acquired any certification, membership or ID card from the American Caregiver Association.
+The American Caregiver Association will also not provide any refunds to any individual or organization who has received or acquired any certification, membership, ID card or hard copy certificate from the American Caregiver Association.

 Trademarks